 Like most major platform changes, developers will have to opt in for the split screen mode to allow their apps to run smoothly.
-This can be done by adding a new attribute called: resizableActivity.

 This attribute allows developers to specify the minimum size the app can be resized to and to determine whether resizing will be immediate or the application needs to restart with the required dimensions.

 The notification panel has been completely redesigned, perfectly aligning with what we had seen in earlier leaks.
 Icons above the notification shade are now more prominent, and on the far right there is a drop-down toggle to expand the panel.